aayushkhemka89/python_basics/README.md

-# python_basics
+# Python Tutorials Basic

-A series of notebooks for tutorials on basics of python
+Notebooks on different basic topics on python.